OrhanOdabasi/PixPack/README.md

 ![PixPack Showcase](https://1.bp.blogspot.com/-orCPq1IU72Y/WRiELaHW9_I/AAAAAAAAOd0/VW9kEhVOvmk8jQnFsz14LFrIIuTHbEpbQCLcB/s1600/pixpackv2.png)

-PixPack is an photo organiser application which is designed with Qt Designer 4 and written in Python and is available on Linux based operating systems.
+PixPack is a photo organiser application which is designed with Qt Designer 4 and written in Python and is available on Linux based operating systems.
 For now, options are limited but it will be developed frequently.
 Here is some of the features: